rastersoft/Oops/README.md

 + Changed the interface from wxWidgets to TkInter, which also fixed the interface in Linux (some elements where put outside the window)
 + Now deletes the text in the address entry when the user clicks on it

-##Building Oops
+##Building RemoteH
 ####Windows
-In the src folder you will find instructions on how to build Oops on Windows along with installation files.
+In the src folder you will find instructions on how to build RemoteH on Windows along with installation files.
-**You may have to change some paths in *makeoops.bat*** depending on your installation.
+**You may have to change some paths in *makeremoteh.bat*** depending on your installation.

 ####Mac
 These instructions have been taken from https://code.google.com/p/gitso/wiki/BuildOSX